Alumni Success Stories

 Keegan Moore wasn’t sure about college or a career when she started at Jackson College.
 Working on campus helped her realize her potential, leading to a rewarding career.

 Chad Noble • 1981

 Chad Noble serves as president of the Henry Ford Allegiance Health Foundation.
 He has a passion for connecting with others about the important work of the health system and finds being part of something that helps others truly rewarding.
-He joined Henry Ford Allegiance Health in 1998 as director of corporate accounts management and governmental affairs.
 A Jackson native, he attended Jackson Public Schools, graduated from Jackson Community College and Spring Arbor University.

 William Patterson • 1991

 William Patterson is passionate about education.
 With more than 15 years of experience, Patterson currently serves as director of secondary education and federal programs with the Jackson Public Schools Administrative Office.
 He began as a teacher in 1998.
 In his current position, Patterson has primary responsibility for effectively directing, facilitating, coordinating and managing the successful short-term and long-term implementation of the Secondary Student Achievement programs for the school district.

 Dr. Elizabeth Phillip loves to help people as a chiropractor.
 Surprisingly, she wasn’t sure about going to college at first, but being recruited to play volleyball for the Jets helped set her on a new course.
 Today she and her husband, James, operate their joint practice, Phillip Family Chiropractic of Chelsea and Onsted.